Slack (legacy)

-Configuring a Slack notification service will authorize access for a required channel or user.
-By default, notifications will be sent to all Slack channels and users you've added and configured as separate Slack notification services through the Buildkite interface.
+Configuring a legacy Slack notification service authorizes access for a single channel or user.
+By default, notifications are sent to all Slack channels and users that have been added and configured as separate Slack notification services through the Buildkite interface.

 Setting up a notification service requires Buildkite organization admin access.